September 6th, 2018

 I didn’t have far to go today but it was a huge climb of about 5000′ to kick things off.
-Even though we all camped separately, Dorothy and Flowers are early risers like me and we all started out together.
+Even though we all camped separately, Dorothy and Flowers are early risers like me and we all wound up at the trailhead together in the early morning.
 I took the lead and used it as a motivator to get up the hill the fastest.
 I have a great music playlist that helps with this.
 I felt strong and pretty light on my feet, since I was carrying little food.

 We entered an area above the timber line and I was even more energized by the views.
 There were many wispy cirrus clouds making for nice backdrops.
 The sun went behind this cloud cover for most of the morning, so it stayed cool and refreshing.
 Later, a good breeze picked up.
 The crispness of the day reminded me that it’s September already.

 The substrate turned into a crushed granite sand and gravel, which was pleasant to walk on.
 At the top of the climb, there were many granite slabs, then whole granite valleys and buttresses encompassing beautiful alpine lakes.
 It was an appealing sight, giving us a taste of what’s to come in the Sierra.